quentinjamet/quentinjamet.github.io/_posts/2016-06-12-natl60-website.md

 ![image]({{site.baseurl}}/img/NATL60_zoom.jpg "NATL60 vorticity")

-Jean-Marc is working literraly nights and days for this second model simulation.
+Jean-Marc is working literally nights and days for this second model simulation.
 The first simulation was run on Occigen supercomputer at CINES, this second one is run on Curie supercomputer at TGCC.
 This new model simulation is designed so that we can perform a rigorous evaluation of resolved ocean fine scales as compared to OSMOSIS measurment array.